ychandu9/Handwritten-digit-recognition/README.md

 This is a Python project that allows you to draw digits on a GUI canvas and predicts the digit using a Convolutional Neural Network (CNN) trained on the MNIST dataset.

+Click on this link to check out the demo: https://handwritten-digit-recognition-beta.vercel.app/#

 ---

 ## 📁 Files